tonioloewald/xinjs/docs/css.md

 declarations are not just bare classes.
 This doesn't help with declarations for `input.foo` or `.foo::after` or `.foo > *` and now there'd be things that look different which violates the "principle of least surprise".
 So, no.

+Another thought:

+    css({
+      ':root': {
+        _font: 'Roboto, sans-serif',
+        __textColor: 'red',
+      }
+    })

+Could render:

+    :root {
+      --font: Roboto, sans-serif,
+      --text-color: var(--text-color, red),
+    }

+The idea here is to make defining both css-variables directly and as inherited much easier.
+The main thing holding me back here is that a lot of lint tools complain blue murder about leading underscores in property names.

 ### Something to Declare